Docs Menu

 Error: couldn't connect to server 127.0.0.1:27017

 Verify that the hostname and port number in the connection string are both accurate.
 In the sample error message, the hostname is 127.0.0.1 and the port is 27017.
-The default port value for a MongoDB instance is 27017, but you can configure MongoDB to communicate on another port.
+The default port value for an instance of MongoDB Server is 27017, but you can configure MongoDB to listen on another port.

-Do not open ports in your firewall unless you are sure that is the port used by your MongoDB instance.
+Do not open a firewall port unless you are sure that it is the one that your MongoDB deployment listens on.

-The Java Driver can fail to connect to a MongoDB instance if the authorization is not configured correctly.
-This often results in an error message similar to the following:
+The Java driver may be unable connect to a MongoDB deployment if the authorization is not configured correctly.
+In these cases, the driver raises an error message similar to the following message:

 Command failed with error 18 (AuthenticationFailed): 'Authentication failed.' on server localhost:27017.